ciberch/node-activities-boilerplate/README.md

 - https://github.com/settings/applications/new
 - Use callback http://your-app-name.cloudfoundry.com/auth/github/callback

-Run this command wit your keys
+* Run this command with your keys

 ``` bash
 export APP_NAME=<your_name>